 The X-1 Microflip is designed by Allen Elishewitz.
-Allen restores (and uses) manual milling machines for fun, and Hogue VP Jim Bruhns has an engineering background himself.
+Allen restores (and uses) manual milling machines for fun, and Hogue Managing Owner Jim Bruhns has an engineering background and is a holder of several patents himself.
 There is quite a bit of engineering in this diminutive package.

 According to Hogue, some of the highlights “under the hood” are:

 The mechanism is uniquely factory tuned to have optimal pop (inertia build-up to release the knife fully).
 It should not be adjusted by the end user.
 The action is so crisp and consistent that it is nearly impossible for the blade not to be fully deployed – all without springs!

 The mechanism is completely captured (protected) inside the frame.
 The ball, made from E52100 hardened alloy steel is captured inside a 416 stainless steel internal detent board.

 The blade operates between 2 precision machined surfaces so no bearings are necessary.
 This also means there is no wiggle in the blade when the knife is in closed position.